thunderclap-io/thunderclap-qemu/README.md

 =========================

 The main function of the attack platform is in `test.c`, demonstrating that the platform grew organically.
-This implements the minimal viable subset of the QEMU main loop that allows the model of the NIC to run.
+It implements the minimal viable subset of the QEMU main loop that allows the model of the NIC to run.
 It may not be perfect, as it was constructed at least partially with trial and error.
 In order to allow the platform to respond to requests from the host, it makes use of QEMU's coroutine mechanism, which allows a function to yield control and be restarted from the same point.
 It operates by repeatedly scheduling a `process_packet` coroutine to run, followed by a single iteration of the main loop.